 • GMV (Gross Merchandise Value): GMV calculates total sales volume via your platform, indicating traction and scale.

 Organize these metrics in clear charts or infographics so potential investors can process them quickly.
 Transparent, easily digestible data makes a stronger case than unstructured text.
+With relevant analytics at hand, you’ll also be ready to adapt your financial projections based on new information.

 Optional Visuals or Checklists